Deploy Your First Smart Contract on Nexis

 npx hardhat verify --network nexis DEPLOYED_ADDRESS "0x742d35Cc6634C0532925a3b844Bc9e7595f0bEb"

 Replace DEPLOYED_ADDRESS with your actual contract address.
-Expected output:

 Successfully verified contract AITaskRequester on Nexis Explorer.